 Meet someone you like, fall in love, get married, have kids.
 Isn’t that the way it’s supposed to go?
-Sadly, that’s not always the case if you’re in a same-sex relationship.
-Marriage, civil unions or domestic partnerships between partners of the same gender are only recognised by 27 countries around the world, and unfortunately Singapore isn’t one of them.
-And if two men, or two women want to have a baby together here?
+That’s not always the case if you’re in a same-sex relationship.
+Marriage, civil unions or domestic partnerships between partners of the same gender are only recognised by 29 countries around the world and, unfortunately, Singapore isn’t one of them.
+And if two men or two women want to have a baby together here?
 Adopting or even fostering a child is off the table.
-We’ve been talking to two same-sex couples who are not only embracing their love for each other (hurrah!), but have become parents.
-Both sets of daddies requested to remain anonymous, but absolutely wanted HoneyKids to share their stories and to let the world know how important it is for them to be living their truth.
-For the purposes of anonymity we are using the names Neil and Mark along with Patrick and David for the couples we spoke to.
+We’ve been talking to two sets of same-sex dads who are not only embracing their love for each other (hurrah!) but have become parents.
+Both sets of same-sex dads requested to remain anonymous but absolutely wanted HoneyKids to share their stories and to let the world know how important it is for them to be living their truth.

 Neil and Mark

-Neil and Mark used a surrogate in order for their parenting dreams to come to realisation, which in itself was not an easy process.
-They also had to deal with their immediate families whose responses were also a challenge.
-“We had to do a lot of talking, and explain it over-and-over to Mark’s dad and my mum.
-We had to prep them on how to respond to extended family because not everyone knew that we were gay and living as a married couple.
+Neil and Mark used a surrogate in order for their parenting dreams to be realised, which in itself was not an easy process.
+They also had to deal with their immediate families, whose responses were also a challenge.
+“We had to do a lot of talking and explain it over and over to Mark’s dad and my mum.
+We had to prep them on how to respond to extended family because not everyone knew we were gay and living as a married couple.
 It was tough for them.”

 Patrick and David